-18. After expressing his gratitude to all those involved in the meetings of the Committee, in particular Ms. Francisca Ashietey-Odunton, Chair of the Committee of Permanent Representatives, the Chair closed the meeting at 8.40 p.m. on the evening of 13 March 2019.
+18. After expressing his gratitude to all those involved in the meetings of the Committee, in particular Ms. Francisca Ashietey-Odunton, Chair of the Committee of Permanent Representatives, the Chair closed the meeting at 8.40 p.m. on 13 March 2019.